 Skyrim is so synonymous with mods that playing the vanilla game these days feels a little subversive.
 Even if you weren't turning the world on its head and putting John Cena's face on all the dragons, you probably had a few quality-of-life mods installed to bring the whole experience up a notch.
 SkyUI has been considered a mandatory addition for years, and has well over twenty million downloads at time of writing.

+But why stop with just one?
 Beyond that there's texture updates, bug fixes, character enhancements, new equipment, new weather, new enemies, new quests, new everything.
 Bethesda even tried to monetize the whole process at one point (with disastrous consequences), but mods are the standard for Skyrim now.
 One of the first options on booting up the game is to go into the official workshop to tinker with it in advance.

 So Skyrim mods are as old and ubiquitous as Skyrim itself, but the unforeseen consequence of this is the idea that you have to rework the game before you play it.
 It's a "fixer-upper" of a game, and modding is a hobby in its own right.

 It's tempting to think that fresh mods should stop a game feeling old, but updating something can often feel like a tacit admission of its antiquity.
-Think about it: a game that's current probably doesn't need several gigabytes of alterations.
+Think about it: a game that's fresh and current probably doesn't need several gigabytes of alterations.
 And yes, other games have mods and modding communities, but Skyrim feels much more dependent on its mods.
 Most Bethesda games do, frankly.
 Look at something like The Witcher 3: mods exist for it, but not many are going to argue that playing it vanilla is somehow wrong.

 It's why they can't undo nostalgia or a sense of aging.
 Mods are a fundamental part of Elder Scrolls 5's legacy, as much as shouting at dragons or wooden dialogue, and have just aged like the rest of it.
 Not to mention that a game you have to spend time patching up isn't ever going to feel cutting-edge.
 When a person does go back to the vanilla experience, they practically feel like they've traveled in time.
 "Jesus, did people really use to live this way?"